A data tool being used to challenge voter registrations is raising many concerns

 Still, mass voter challenges appear to be spreading — as is Eagle AI.

-In Florida, the state head of elections recently instructed county election supervisors to take seriously a 10,000-name-long Eagle AI voter challenge list shared with her by what she described as “a concerned citizen."
+In Florida, the director of elections, Maria Matthews, recently instructed county election supervisors to take seriously a 10,000-name-long Eagle AI voter challenge list shared with her by what she described as “a concerned citizen."

 In Georgia, a new law lays out rules for voter challenges.
 It’s set to go into effect in July.
 Many think it sets Eagle AI up as a legitimate tool for voter list maintenance.